Title V Maternal and Child Health

 The overall objective was to learn from the study’s various subgroups about the general health care and reproductive health needs and concerns of women in Delaware, in order to improve service delivery and the health outcomes of women, children, and their families.

-Twelve discussion groups were held statewide – in Wilmington, for New Castle County; and in Dover, Georgetown, and Milford for Kent and Sussex counties.
-Moderators led two-hour discussions, with groups of either nine or 10 respondents.
+Fifteen discussion groups were held statewide - in Wilmington for New Castle County; and in Dover, Georgetown, and Milford for Kent and Sussex counties.
+Moderators led two-hour discussions, with groups of approximately 10 respondents.

-The 12 Focus Groups were broken down by: four Pregnant Women and Women with Children groups, four Parents of Children and Youth With Special Health Care Needs groups, two Father/Partner groups and two Preconception Women groups.
+The 15 Focus Groups were broken down by: four Pregnant Women and Women with Children groups, four Parents of Children and Youth with Special Health Care Needs groups, two Father/Partner groups, two Preconception Women groups, and two Adolescent groups.

 We invite you to explore the Focus Group Analysis and Recommendations for further information.